bernhard-42/vscode-ocp-cad-viewer/README.md

 v2.4.1

 - Fix colormap handling to keep color of objects when .color attribute is set
-- show() ands gracefully and empty lists are treated correctly
+- show() ends gracefully and empty lists are treated correctly

 v2.4.1